-Contaminants may be found in drinking water that may cause taste, color or odor problems.
+Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily cause for health concerns.
-For more information on taste, odor or color of drinking water, please contact City of Dallas, Water Utilities Department at (214) 670-0915.
+For more information on taste, odor, or color of drinking water, please contact DWU at (214) 670-0915.